Listen to audio version

-It is in every home kitchen in a world.
+It is in every home kitchen in the world.
 We use it daily to cook our food.
 It was sold to us as a nonstick, easy to clean, unburnable magic that will simplify our lives.

 What am I talking about?
 If your guess was polytetrafluoroethylene (or PTFE for short), you are not only 100% correct, but also a God.
 For the rest of us everyday folks, we are taking a closer look at Teflon today, specifically at rice cookers without Teflon.